Rabin-Kalikote/website-to-pwa/README.md

 So, how do you convert your website into PWA?
 ## Here are what you have to do:
 1. Create manifest.json and call it at index.html file.
-    manifest.json file includes the information about the PWA like its name, theme, icons, and so on.
 2. Generate app icons and add them in index.html and manifest.json files.
-    We will generate the icons at [favicon-generator.org](https://www.favicon-generator.org).
 3. Create service-worker file as sw.js.
-    Servive Worker file works to communicate between your application and the network.
 4. Register service-worker at main.js file.

 ## Let's dive into these steps.
 ### Create manifest.json and call it at index.html file.
-  1. Create manifest.json file at the root directory and add the following details.
+  1. Create manifest.json file at the root directory and add the following details. manifest.json file includes the information about the PWA like its name, theme, icons, and so on.
   ```json
   {
     "name": "App Name",